Quelklef/lilt/docs/tutorial.rst

 Finally, :code:`array` should be a node with an "items" attribute, a list of Nodes of the contained values.

-Great, a plan!
-But, hmm, there's an issue. :code:`string`, :code:`number`, :code:`object`, and :code:`array`
+Great!
+But, there's an issue. :code:`string`, :code:`number`, :code:`object`, and :code:`array`
 will all evaluate to *Nodes*, but :code:`"true"`, :code:`"false"`, and :code:`"null"` will all evaluate to *Code*.
+This means that :code:`value` cannot certainly evaluate to a *Node* nor certainly evaluate to some *Code*.
 Since Lilt rules must be homogenous (i.e. return one and only one type), this isn't allowed.
 To fix it, we need to somehow return a Node for the literals as well.

 We'll create :code:`trueLiteral`, :code:`falseLiteral`, and :code:`nullLiteral` rules which will do that.
-They will take the code and return a Node which has *no* attriubutes.
-Lilt Nodes have an implicit attribute that is the name of the rule that defined them, so they will still be distinguishable in the client code.
+They will return a Node which has *no* attriubutes.
+Lilt Nodes are implicitely given an attribute that is the name of the rule that defined them, so these blank nodes will still be distinguishable.

 Phew, close one.
 Now, how do we reify our plan?